His Majesty's Customs (Gibraltar)

-His Majesty's Customs (Gibraltar) are the primary customs and import authority in the British Overseas Territory of Gibraltar.
+His Majesty's Customs are the primary customs and import authority in the British Overseas Territory of Gibraltar.
 It is a uniformed, enforcement body, controlled by the Ministry of Finance, Government of Gibraltar.
 The customs officers check commercial goods and ordinary people entering with possessions into the territory.

 Duties

 The main purpose of HM Customs Gibraltar is to carry out customs duties at the entry points to the territory, search for suspected illegal weapons, drugs or goods, carry out basic good-import checks and requirements.
 To this end, both fixed posts and patrols are used.

 In May 2020, they celebrated their 270 years of existence with a parade at No. 6 Convent Place and their headquarters.

 Collector of Customs

 The Collector of Customs is the most senior customs officer and is responsible for the day-to-day leadership of the organisation.

 Uniform

 Customs officers, up to and including the Collector of Customs, wear a traditional British customs uniform.

 The symbol of HM Customs is a portcullis, surrounded by a wreath and surmounted by a crown, representing their authority and the monarch.